haberdashPI/Weber.jl/README.md

 useful information or let them rest.
 Then it adds 5 practice trials, and a total of 60 actual trials.
 Psychotask will automatically record the trial number for each trial (added using `addtrial`) on each line of the resulting data file.
-Both trials and practice trials also all increment a second number recorded to the data file, called the offset.
+Both trials and practice trials also increment a second number recorded to the data file, called the offset.

 Note that the experiment has not actually been run after this code has completed